miamibc/joker-telegram-bot/src/Plugin/README.md

 This plugin will remove users with emojis in their name instantly, and others after 10 minutes of inactivity after join.

 Options:

 - `seconds_with_emoji` integer, optional, default is 0 - wait time before remove user with emoji in name
 - `seconds_without_emoji` integer, optional, default is 600 - wait time before remove user without emoji in name
-- `greeting_with_emoji` string, optional, default empty - greeting of user with emoji in name, will be skipped if empty
+- `greeting_with_emoji` string, optional, default empty - greeting when joined user with emoji in name, will be skipped if empty
-- `greeting_without_emoji` string, optional, default empty - greeting of user without emoji in name, will be skipped if empty
+- `greeting_without_emoji` string, optional, default empty - greeting when joined user without emoji in name, will be skipped if empty
+- `greeting_is_bot` string, optional, default empty - greeting before inactive visitor will be kicked
+- `greeting_not_bot` string, optional, default empty - greeting when visitor said something

 ## Log Plugin